Infineon/IFX007T-Motor-Control/examples/IFX007_BLDC_BEMF/README.md

 Status: compiling, not tested, not working
 Pictures follow.

+## The Theory
 BEMF means **Back-Electromotive Force** and is a common way, to drive a brushless motor **without a sensor**.
-This is done by measuring the current deliverd by the IFX007t to detect zero-crossing.
+Every motor has in fact three coils (can be more but they are wired together internal) and thus for each coil one wire.
+When driving the motor, always two wires provide the voltage, while the third wire is floating.
+Once the motor spins fast enough, a voltage will be inducted in the third coil and since the corresponding wire is floating, the inducted voltage can be measured by the microcontroller.
+By evaluating the voltage curve, the microcontroller can conclude, at which angle the motor currently is.

 ## Hardware
 Connect the three wires of your brushless motor to the 'U V W' outputs of the board (the order deosn't matter).
+Connect a voltage supply, suited to the motor you want to control (typically 12V or 24V).
+**Do not use a supply voltage higher than 24V, as this might damage your microcontroller board!**

 ## Default Pin Assignment